mozilla/data-docs/src/cookbooks/main_ping_exponential_histograms.md

 SELECT
   payload.histograms.FX_TAB_SWITCH_SPINNER_VISIBLE_MS AS histogram_json,
 FROM
-  telemetry.main_nightly -- Use telemetry.main_1pct for a 1% sample of non-nightly data
+  telemetry.main_nightly -- Use telemetry.main_1pct for a 1% sample across channels
 WHERE
   sample_id = 42
-  AND normalized_channel = 'nightly'
+  AND normalized_channel = 'nightly' -- Only technically necessary if using telemetry.main or telemetry.main_1pct (see above)
   AND DATE(submission_timestamp) = '2020-04-20'
   AND payload.histograms.FX_TAB_SWITCH_SPINNER_VISIBLE_MS IS NOT NULL LIMIT